jbrayton/CustomMenus/README.md

 ## Notes

 * The sample app is not sandboxed because it needs access to `/System/Library/Desktop Pictures`.
+The menu generation code itself works in the sandbox without additional entitlements.
 * `SUGSuggestionGenerator.swift` contains the code that determines the list of suggestions.
 * This supports light mode and dark mode.
 * This sample app shows and updates the suggestion window immediately after a key is pressed in the search field.
 In my own app I wait a short amount of time (0.2 milliseconds for now) to let the user continue typing if they have not paused.
 The benefits of waiting are that the menu is not just flashing while the user is typing, and that the processor is not wasting cycles updating menu contents.
 The downside is it makes the suggestion menu appear slow to update.